vebnz/veb.co.nz/_posts/2023-01-27-freevee-adblock.md

 ---
 layout: post
-title: "How to block ads on Freevee"
+title: "How to watch Freevee without ads"
 date: 2023-01-27 15:40:12 +1300
 categories: tutorials
 tags: talks tutorials freevee television amazon primevideo bookmarklet extension
 author: "Mike Mackenzie"
 ---

-## Using Javascript inside a bookmarklet to skip ads
+### Using Javascript inside a bookmarklet to skip ads on Freevee

+# ... how to block ads on Freevee

 If you have watched things on Freevee before, you would've noticed it has quite a few long ads throughout.